Renormalization of mixing angles and computation of the hadronic $W$ decay widths

 The structure of the paper is the following.
-In Section~\ref{sec:RenoBig} we provide the detailed construction of renormalization in the gauge and quark sectors with special attention to the renormalization of mixing angles (matrices) and arrive at the renormalized $W$ boson decay width into quarks in Section~\ref{sec:Wreno}.
-In Section~\ref{sec:numres} we provide the numerical results for the partial and total hadronic $W$ decay widths with different renormalization schemes for the quark mixing matrix: namely, the schemes of Refs.~\cite{denner1990,gambino1999,dienerkniehl,kniehl2006}, $\overline{\mathrm{MS}}$ scheme, a scheme with no mixing on external legs~\cite{almasy2009err}, and our scheme in~\cite{drauksas2023b} on which we focus on in this work.
+In Section~\ref{sec:RenoBig} we provide the detailed construction of renormalization in the gauge and quark sectors with special attention to the renormalization of mixing angles (matrices).
+Our main result is the practical prescription for the anti-hermitian part of the field renormalization in Section~\ref{sec:method}.
+In Section~\ref{sec:Wreno} we arrive at the renormalized $W$ boson decay width into quarks and in Section~\ref{sec:numres} we provide the numerical results for the partial and total hadronic $W$ decay widths with different renormalization schemes for the quark mixing matrix: namely, the schemes of Refs.~\cite{denner1990,gambino1999,diener2001,kniehl2006}, $\overline{\mathrm{MS}}$ scheme, a scheme with no mixing on external legs~\cite{almasy2009err}, and our scheme in~\cite{drauksas2023} on which we focus on in this work.
 In Section~\ref{sec:conclusions} we give our conclusions and there are two appendices.